daKmoR/generate-typescript-definition-files-from-javascript/README.md

 It comes down two 2 things

-- Typings can be immensely useful (type safety, auto complete, documentation, ...) for you and/or your users
+- Typings can be immensely useful (type safety, auto-complete, documentation, ...) for you and/or your users
 - TypeScript is very flexible and supports types for "just" JavaScript as well

 Follow us on [Twitter](https://twitter.com/openwc), or follow me on my personal [Twitter](https://twitter.com/dakmor).